mharre/e_commerce/README.md

   18) With each transaction a reference code is generated as well, which can be seen in "My Orders" once a purchase has been made
   19) Ability to request refund
   20) Email backend to reset a password is in the files but not set up completely as of yet
+  21) More things that I cannot think of at the moment!
-  21) More features to come as I will use this website for more practice in the future
+  22) Additional features to come as I will use this website for more practice in the future
         - I want to add login with email instead of username
         - Review stars based on the average rating
         - Change aesthetics